west-code-development/West/Doc/manual.rst

      - Available options are:

        - "None" : Quasiparticle corrections are not added.
-       - specify the name of the file from which quasiparticle corrections are read (in eV).
+       - Specify the name of the file from which quasiparticle corrections are read (in eV).

-.. data:: scissor_operator
+.. data:: scissor_ope

 .. list-table::
    :widths: 10 90